 Blind and Low Vision Users

 In the same way that it is important to make sure the assistive technology is aware of changing content, it is also important to make sure the user is aware.
 If there is no audible cue to changes, the new information is essentially invisible to the blind or low vision user until they find it; a low vision user might not see the change in the part of the screen they are looking at when the change occurs, and a blind user will only find it when they navigate to it.
-Here is an example of a pop up box the screen reader does not detect.
+Here is an example of a pop-up box that the screen reader does not detect.
 One way to help the user to find it is by placing the new content in the document object model (DOM) just after the element that caused the change.
 Because a screen reader navigates the page in a linear manner, reading through the code top to bottom, the new content comes next in the flow of the document for them.
 A screen magnifier user is most likely to capture the change in the magnified portion of the screen if the change is also physically close by in the layout of the page.
 Furthermore, if a section of the page has updating content, providing a way for a screen reader and low vision user to quickly navigate to the section makes it easier to stay aware of the new content.
 Elements such as headings and landmarks often provide a user with an efficient way to navigate to a particular part of the page.

 Web Accessibility Initiative Accessible Rich Internet Applications (WAI-ARIA) defines a way for various parts of pages and applications to provide more information to assistive technologies.
 For example, ARIA creates a way to make the screen reader aware when information changes on a page, as well as to define the importance of the information by interrupting a user to make them aware of the content.
 However, when ARIA is used improperly or when the code is incorrect, it can make a page or application less accessible, so it is important to learn to use it correctly and then to test it.
 In addition, there are other ways to address accessibility from within whatever tools you might be using, and it is best practice to use those as well.